Hives/john-lewis-tech-test/README.md

 I couldn't work out how to fix this, so I wrote [this workaround helper function](helpers/api-workaround.js) which checks to see if the data was returned, and if not reads some data from a json file instead.
 The data in the json files is real data downloaded from the API.
 I didn't test this function, and it's excluded from the test coverage calculations.

 This means that if the API isn't returning data when you run the app then only the product details pages where I saved the data will work.
 The first four grid items should be OK.
-The helper function will output to the server log whether the API returned the data or not.
+The helper function will report to the server log whether the API returned the data or not.

 ## Technology used